-Bea Forshall birds, beetles, moths, engravings
+Bea Forshall birds, beetles, moths, engravings of endangered species

 Bea graduated with first class honours from Falmouth College of Art.
 In her last year there she began drypoint engraving, and this has become something of a passion.
 Inspired by a concern for endangered species, her charismatic portraits of wildlife, cannot fail to enchant us and remind us of the fragility of the natural world, of which we are the custodians.

 “ I was born in South West France in 1992 where I spent most of my childhood.
 In 2003 we moved to Catalonia and in 2005 back to Britain.
 Ever since I was a child I have been interested in wildlife and my work mainly revolves around animals and conservation.
 I find the natural world an infinite source of inspiration.